Marketing Strategy

 Your company's KPIs reflect factors that are critical to your marketing strategy's ultimate success.
 Without them, you can't measure your accomplishments.
 And without acting on them, you definitely can't see progress.
 But making improvements based on your KPIs is more than just a simple action.
 It involves a series of steps.
 Take these steps into account when it comes time to make appropriate adjustments based on your KPI data:

-• Step 1: Make sure you have your KPIs, and their associated objectives, documented somewhere your team has access to.
-Remember that KPIs need more than just random numbers.
-If you want a bounce rate under 70% or organic traffic to increase by 30%, explain the reason why.
+• Step 1: Make sure your KPIs and associated objectives are documented somewhere your team has access to.
+Remember that KPIs need more than random numbers.
+If you want a bounce rate under 70% or organic traffic to increase by 30%, explain why.

 • Step 3: Share your KPIs with your stakeholders (leadership, sales, marketing) to get approval and feedback.